 Chrissi island is home to the largest naturally formed Lebanon cedar forest in Europe.
 Almost 70 percent of the island is covered with a cedar forest.
-The Lebanon cedar holds an important place in ancient history — its wood was used for shipbuilding by the Egyptians, the Ottoman Empire applied it to the railway construction while in the Bible, Solomon acquired cedar timber for the construction of the Temple in Jerusalem.
-The forest is protected by a fence, therefore visitors may only admire its beauty by following the designated, paved paths.
+The Lebanon cedar holds an important place in ancient history — its wood was used for shipbuilding by the Egyptians, the Ottoman Empire applied it to railway construction while in the Bible, Solomon acquired cedar timber for the construction of the Temple in Jerusalem.
+The forest is protected by a fence.
+Therefore, visitors may only admire its beauty by following the designated paved paths.

-The most famed beach on the island Belegrina or Chrissi Ammos (Golden Sand) is a short 5 minute walk from the harbor.
-Made out of thousands of small shells which make the spectacular pink and white sand that the Chrissi island is famous for.
-The beach is organized with umbrellas and a snack bar selling refreshments.
+The most famed beach on the island Belegrina or Chrissi Ammos (Golden Sand) is a short 5-minute walk from the harbour.
+Made out of thousands of small shells, which make the spectacular pink and white sand that the Chrissi island is famous for.
+The beach is organised with umbrellas and a snack bar selling refreshments.

 The next beach you will come across after Chrissi Ammos is the Chatzivolakas, which is a rocky beach with calm waters.
-This beach is ideal for nature lovers, where you can enjoy the pristine surrounding while sitting under the 200 year old cedar trees.
-Next to the beach you will find the chapel of St. Nicholas, the ancient salt lake and the lighthouse.
+This beach is ideal for nature lovers, where you can enjoy the pristine surroundings while sitting under the 200-year-old cedar trees.
+Next to the beach, you will find the chapel of St. Nicholas, the ancient salt lake, and the lighthouse.

-The southernmost beach of the island is the Kendra Beach, it is mainly rocky and there is no vegetation for shade.
-This beach is closely located to the church of Agios Nikolaos and the lighthouse.
+The southernmost beach of the island is Kendra Beach, it is mainly rocky, and there is no vegetation for shade.
+This beach is closely located in the church of Agios Nikolaos and the lighthouse.

 Visit the Church of Agios Nikolaos and the Lighthouse